TalmudLab/daf-renderer/README.md

 # daf-render-lib

-A DOM render library for creating Talmud pages on the web - *fully functional, but documentation still in progress!*
+A DOM render library for creating Talmud pages on the web - *the library works, but documentation and testing are in progress!*

 ## Installation